Kunavi22/TycoonTestTask/README.md

 ![image](https://github.com/user-attachments/assets/f3059da6-fb09-4643-953f-83e66e0a005d)

 ## Additional Info
-During development, I focused on completing the tasks without unnecessary mechanics to avoid wasting time on unexpected redesigns.
+During development, I focused on completing the tasks without extra mechanics to avoid wasting time on unexpected redesigns.
 I aimed to complete all assignments as efficiently as possible while maintaining clean code and functional mechanics.

 Overall, the project took me 2 days to complete.